 You will need to check with your broker or crew about where you stand about cleaning up the boat.
 It is sensible to assume.
 However, you should put your rubbish in the bins provided.
 Also, take any food or alcohol, that you brought on board, with you when you leave.
 Clarify this, however before your charter and inform all your guests, so they know whether or not they need to clean up after themselves.

 On occasion, things won't go to plan.
 Whether that's because the weather takes a turn for the worse or whether one of your guests turns up late.
 If the itinerary has to change, then it does.
 There's nothing you can do about it.
 Your captain will do everything they can to make things go ahead as planned.
 They will always put safety first.
 If things have to change, they will suggest alternatives and do their best to accommodate your needs.

 If you're staying on the boat overnight or have a large party accompanying you, don't waste the water.
 Don't have extra-long showers or leave the water running while you brush your teeth.
 Yachts are self-sufficient, and while larger boats will be able to carry a vast amount of water, it doesn't mean it all has to be used.
 Respect general water usage policies.

 So, there you go.
 Most of the boat charter etiquette is common sense.
 For example, being polite and cleaning up after yourself.
 Make sure you do take note however of the footwear policy and plan as much as you can in advance.
 If you or your guests haven't chartered a boat before, have a quick read of our guidelines.
 Also, check the rest of your party knows what to expect.

 Respect the crew and treat them as you would a colleague.
-The crew are extremely busy ensuring your charter goes as planned so don't be overdemanding.
+The team is working hard, ensuring your charter goes as planned so don't be overdemanding.
 So you don't waste their time and don't ask them to babysit your pets or children.

-Good communication however between yourself and the crew will ensure you have a fantastic time onboard.
+Excellent communication, however, between yourself and the crew will ensure you have a fantastic time on board.
 If you are respectful and something isn't possible, they will suggest alternatives.